The Holiday Is Over... And So Is Your Friendship

 Some friendships work best in certain contexts: the friend you party with, the friend you walk your dog with, the friend you go to dinner with.
 It can feel particularly special when friendships work in any context.
-You might decide these friends are the ones you want to travel with, especially now, as festival line ups across the world are being announced and January payday might have instigated conversations around summer travel plans.
+You might decide these friends are the ones you want to travel with, especially now, as festival line ups across the world are being announced and a European summer might be on the horizon this July.

 AdvertisementADVERTISEMENT